ABHINAVGOPALAM/FDS-Project/Algorithm.md

 # BFS

+## implements the breadth first search algorithm on the board and returns the minimum number of dice rolls required to reach the last square

 * Declare a queue and insert the starting vertex.

 * Initialize a visited array and mark the starting vertex as visited.